• Skip to primary navigation

 Finally, you can get a free financial analysis from M1 Finance, before you invest a single dollar.

-3. Build a Real Estate Portfolio with $10
+3. Build a Real Estate Portfolio With $10

 Fundrise makes investing in real estate a breeze.

 This real estate investment trust allows you to invest in real estate without flipping houses or becoming a landlord.
-Fundrise is simple: your money is invested in real estate developments.
+Fundraising is simple: your money is invested in real estate developments.
 Whenever they make money, you make money.

 Perhaps the best part of Fundrise is its low minimum.
 If you’ve ever tried your hand at real estate investing, you know that it isn’t cheap.